 In view of the above analysis, rangeland development and management problematic is complex and diversified.
-They are related to the agro-ecological conditions and the socio-economic context.
+They are related to the agro-ecological conditions and the socioeconomic context.
 Therefore, conclusions drawn from this study are to be used with precaution.
 Indeed, they give a good clarification of the current situation; but their use for identification of best options of rangelands management must be done with precaution.
-In fact, the diversity of the situations requires the development of technical options, management options and specific development project for each site or at least separately for the Centre and the South of the country.
+In fact, the diversity of the situations requires the development of technical options, management options and specific development project for each site or at least separately for the Center and the South of the country.

 In spite of this large diversity, a set of common problems is identified.
-These problems are related to technical issues, to management options and/or to the potential role of users:
+These problems are related to technical issues, to management options and/or to the potential role of users.

-- (i) The increasing demographic and livestock pressure on a decreasing rangeland have led to a breakdown of the balance between production and take-off. - (ii) The poor farmers' participation and the need to organize them in a body able to be erected as a partner for rangelands development and management.

-- (iii) The need for Government intervention to support rangeland development and to draw together with users the main orientations. - (iv) The absence of a unified framework of public authorities/administration. - (v) Management issues were often neglected in earlier development rangeland projects.
+- The increasing demographic and livestock pressure on a decreasing rangeland have led to a breakdown of the balance between production and take-off. - The poor farmers participation and the need to organize them in a body able to be erected as a partner for rangelands development and management. - The need for Government intervention to support rangeland development and to draw together with users the main orientations. - The absence of a unified framework of public authorities/administration. - Management issues were often neglected in earlier development rangeland projects.

-In addition to these common problems depending of the management method being implemented and the agro-ecological conditions, other constraints are specific to each site/region.
+In addition to these common problems depending of the management method being implemented and the agroecological conditions, other constraints are specific to each site/region.

-Thus, for Central Tunisia rangelands are residual plots of pasturelands where privatisation was difficult to conduct.
+Thus, for Central Tunisia rangelands are residual plots of pasturelands where privatization was difficult to conduct.
 The main problems faced by this region are:

-- (i) The unbalance between current "technical projects" and farmers' strategies reflected by the emergence of "subsidies captors". - (ii) The under-use of the generated feed resources from improvement action has a detrimental effect on the sustainability of rangelands. - (iii) The overgrazing of rangeland resources had contributed to the degradation of plant cover. - (iv) The unequal access of users to rangelands resources, which is caused by their production system orientation and to the availability of their means.
+- The unbalance between current "technical projects" and farmers' strategies reflected by the emergence of "subsidies captors". - The under-use of the generated feed resources from improvement action has a detrimental effect on the sustainability of rangelands. - The overgrazing of rangeland resources had contributed to the degradation of plant cover. - The unequal access of users to rangelands resources, which is caused by their production system orientation and by the availability of their means.

-Rangelands located in the South are different of those of the Centre:
+Rangelands located in the South are different of those of the Center.

-- (i) Livestock is the min agricultural income (90%) and the situation may collapse if rational methods of management are not applied. - (ii) Confused land tenure status, especially for collective rangelands. - (iii) Confused right of use and claimants "ayant droit" of rangelands (intra and inter communities conflicts). - (iv) Lack of efficient and operational institutions representative of the population and able to participate in decision making for the development and the management of rangelands.
+- Livestock is the main agricultural income (90%) and the situation may collapse if rational methods of management are not applied.

+- Confused land tenure status, especially for collective rangelands. - Confused right of use and claimants "ayant droit" of rangelands (intra and inter communities conflicts). - Lack of efficient and operational institutions representative of the population and able to participate in decision making for the development and the management of rangelands.

-In view of these problems and constraints that need to be alleviated before implementing any intervention; some general orientations can be drawn to establish rangeland management options strategy:
+In view of these problems and constraints that need to be alleviated before implementing any intervention; some general orientations can be drawn to establish rangeland management options strategy.

-- (i) Delimitation of grazing lands and clarifying of their land status. - (ii) Definition of claims and modality of access to rangelands. - (iii) Need to organize users as partners in decision making for rangeland development and management. - (iv) Need to unify all actors and administrative bodies dealing with rangelands around a clear policy and sound development projects.
+- Delimitation of grazing lands and clarifying of their land status. - Definition of claims and modality of access to rangelands. - Need to organize users as partners in decision making for rangeland development and management. - Need to unify all actors and administrative bodies dealing with rangelands around a clear policy and sound development projects.